lciscon/IPL-Microlab/README.md

 # Welcome!
-This is a system of hardware and software for rapid prototyping of devices.
+The Microlab is a modular system of components, equipment, software, and training aimed at facilitating rapid prototyping.
+This draws extensively upon other open source resources (e.g. Adafruit, OpenPnP, etc.)

-You can access the system via the following website:
+The contents of this system can be accessed interactively via Github Pages.
+You can access the interface from the following URL:

 https://lciscon.github.io/iPL-Microlab